 3. Create the budget around the goals

 Budgeting doesn’t need to be complicated.
 Many teens may like to use budgeting sites or apps.
-Paper and pencil or a spreadsheet also work.
-For a simple way to get started, download our free budget worksheet.
-The budget worksheet will guide you in tallying all income and expenses.
+But paper and pencil or a spreadsheet also work.
+You just need something that will help you tally all income and expenses.

 For teens, monthly income may include earnings from a part-time job or an allowance.
-Expenses might include car payments, insurance, gas, vehicle maintenance, a bus or transit pass, or cell phone bills.
-Some teens may have expenses for clothing, school supplies and books.
-Discretionary expenses – often described as “wants” versus “needs” – might include costs of going out with friends, entertainment, hobbies, sports and gifts.
-The spreadsheet will subtract expenses from income.
-If the bottom-line number is negative or doesn’t help your teen achieve their goals, help them figure out how to increase income or reduce expenses.
-Parents or another trusted adult can help adjust and make these changes to the budget.
+Expenses might include car payments, insurance, gas, vehicle maintenance, a bus or transit pass, cell phone bills, clothing, school supplies, and books.
+Discretionary expenses –“wants” versus “needs” –might include costs of going out with friends, entertainment, hobbies, sports, and gifts.

 5. Stay accountable

 Once the budget is in place, you and your teen can review and update it together on a weekly or monthly basis.
 Look at where money goes and where it’s possible to cut back.
 It might feel pushy to ask your teen, “Can you replace that lunchtime burrito with a sandwich from home?”
 But this type of discipline will help put them on the right track to budgeting, saving, and good financial management.

 After using the budget for a few weeks or months, you and your child might want to modify their goals.
 Reality might mean the brand-new car becomes a reliable used one, or the cellphone plan becomes part of a family plan.
 In the process, they will be learning how to spend smartly.

 6. Test-drive plastic with a debit card